 A successful inclusion model provides many students with an appropriate education in the least restrictive setting within their general education classroom.
 Students who need a more specialized setting are provided with a full range of services through our resource rooms, life and developmental skills programs, behavioral support programs, subject area specialized instruction, and other services as needed.

-Specialists serving our students with disabilities include special education certified teachers, school psychologist, speech-language pathologists, school adjustment counselors, occupational therapists, physical therapist, behavioral specialists, autism specialists, reading and math specialists, and paraprofessionals trained to serve students, who are at least three but less than twenty two years of age who have at least one of the following conditions: autism/autism spectrum disorder, developmental delay, intellectual impairment, sensory impairments, neurological impairment, emotional impairment, specific learning disability, commendation impairment, physical disabilities, and/or health impairment.
+Specialists/consultants serving our students with disabilities include special education certified teachers, school psychologist, speech-language pathologists, school adjustment counselors, occupational therapists, physical therapist, behavioral specialists, autism specialists, reading and math specialists, and paraprofessionals trained to serve students, who are at least three but less than twenty two years of age who have at least one of the following conditions: Autism Spectrum Disorder, developmental delay, intellectual impairment, neurological impairment, emotional impairment, specific learning disability, communication impairment, physical disabilities, and/or health impairment.

 The goal of Special Education is to help students to become independent learners, to teach learning strategies to prepare them to be successful in their regular classes, and to prepare them for high school and post-secondary experiences.

 A Special Education Parent Advisory Council (SEPAC) meets several times a year and is designed to provide information and offer to support to parents regarding issues related to their children.
 More information can be found on our SEPAC page under the Students & Parents menu.

 The district also complies with the Americans with Disabilities Act (ADA) Section 504 and offers supports and services to students who require accommodations to participate successfully in the general education curriculum based on their disabilities.
 The Assistant Principals serve as 504 Coordinators at their respective buildings/grade levels.

-Health: The schools have fully staffed infirmaries at Undermountain and Mt.
-Everett and employ a part-time nurse at New Marlborough, who also provides services to the Monterey and South Egremont schools.
+Health: The schools have fully staffed infirmaries at Undermountain Elementary and Mt.
+Everett.
+A part-time nurse provides services at New Marlborough and South Egremont schools.